 An industry first, S.A.L.T.
 Kitchen on Silver Moon is a modern, luxurious restaurant that changes menus constantly based on where we are in the world.
-Menus will range from regional specialties that reflect the route as well as a daily changing roster of dishes that reflect the local tastes and dishes of each port on the journey.
+Menus range from regional specialties that reflect the route as well as a daily changing roster of dishes that reflect the local tastes and dishes of each port on the journey.
 Looking beyond just what’s on the plate, the experience of dining at S.A.L.T.
-Kitchen will be focused on telling the stories behind those local dishes and ingredients.
+Kitchen focuses on telling the stories behind those local dishes and ingredients.

 If S.A.L.T. is about telling stories about food, history and traditions, who will we learn from?

-Wherever we go, we’ll be asking the questions: Who are the best producers and experts in this region?
+Wherever we go, we are asking the questions: Who are the best producers and experts in this region?
 Who can best tell the stories behind the dishes and ingredients of the places we’re visiting?
 All of our guides for S.A.L.T.
 Experiences will be experts in not just the history of the place but also its food culture.

-In addition to chefs, both local and expats returning to the places that inspire them, we’ll be reaching out to local historians, cookbook writers, farmers, winemakers and experts of all kinds.
+In addition to chefs, both local and expats returning to the places that inspire them, we are reaching out to local historians, cookbook writers, farmers, winemakers and experts of all kinds.